17.06.2020

 It’s also very important for you to make sure that you “return” the room in the exact same condition in which you received it.
 No missing furniture, no broken stuff, etc. Also, if you had gotten a special card for the laundry room, key for the gym, or anything else that was given to you by the main office/caretaker/SSV team, then return it in time so that you’re not charged an extra fee.

-Apart from internal responsibilities regarding the moving out process, you'll also have to take care of a few more tasks.
+Apart from intern responsibilities regarding the moving out process, you’ll also have to take care of a few more tasks.

-If you're an international and you're leaving Berlin or Germany and if you have an open German bank account, then you'll need to close it.
+If you’re an international and you’re leaving Berlin or Germany and if you have an open German bank account, then you’ll need to close it.
 Obviously.
-You can find online forms which you fill out and send by post; The address of the bank will ideally be added in the online form.
-You'll also have to provide them with another bank account to which they can transfer the rest of your money.
-And then they'll send you a confirmation of the closing.
-That's it, done.
+You can find online forms which you fill out and send per post; the address of the bank will be ideally added in the online form.
+You’ll also have to provide them with another bank account to which they can transfer the rest of your money.
+And then they’ll send you a confirmation of the closing.
+That’s it, done.

-If you're moving into another address in Berlin or into another city in Germany, then don't forget to change your address at the respective citizen office.
-Or if you're leaving Germany, make sure to deregister your apartment.
+If you’re moving into another address in Berlin or into another city in Germany, then don’t forget to change your address at the respective Bürgeramt.
+Or if you’re leaving Germany, make sure to deregister your apartment.

-The Broadcasting fee is one of the biggest pains for students in Germany because everyone has to pay for it.
+The Rundfunkbeitrag is one of the biggest pains for students in Germany because everybody has to pay for it.
 If you meet the requirements though, you might be able to get a “free pass” – you can inform yourself about that on their website.
-There's also information regarding leaving the city/country or moving somewhere else in Berlin.
+There’s also information regarding leaving the city/country or moving somewhere else in Berlin.

 More or less, that’s it.
 If I missed anything, sorry!